damphon/L2Test/README.md

 # L2Test - Source available at HTTP://github.com/damphon/L2Test
 #
 #FIXES TO IMPLEMENT FOR BETA BUILD
-#Stop techs from being able to refresh for a different test.
-#1 button backups of all important data
 #Change from 8 answeres to any number of answeres
 ##Change all Database feilds to be more human readable for CSV backups
 ##Allow leads to add images to test